Data Labeling Industry: crowdsourcing for AI, the only model?

 Why crowdsourcing for AI?

-Crowdsourcing is not a new concept: it's a strategy for data collection almost as old as the Internet, which consists of relying on the contribution of numerous individuals to solve a problem or carry out a task.
+Crowdsourcing is not a new concept: it's a strategy for π data collection almost as old as the Internet, which involves relying on the contributions of many individuals to solve a problem or complete a task.
 This can be done online, via dedicated platforms, or using traditional methods such as surveys.
 Crowdsourcing has been widely popularized by platforms such as Wikipedia, which have enabled thousands of contributors to share their knowledge on a given subject.

 Crowdsourcing is probably the best way to build an AI encyclopedia